 If you’re a first-time homebuyer, you may be wondering whether an FHA or conventional loan is the right choice for you.
-The loan that is best for you ultimately depends on your financial situation and the type of home you are hoping to buy.
+The loan that is best for you ultimately depends on your financial situation and the type of home you want.

 Understanding the difference between these two types of loans can make it easier to determine which is the right fit for you.
-This article will explain what FHA and conventional loans are, the difference between the two, and what the pros and cons are of each.
+This article will explain what FHA and conventional loans are, their differences, and the pros and cons of each.

 An FHA loan is a government-backed loan for first-time homebuyers.
-The Federal Housing Administration backs the loan but the loan itself is given by an approved mortgage lender.
+The Federal Housing Administration (FHA) backs the loan, but the loan itself is given by an approved mortgage lender.

 FHA loans typically have lower credit and down payment requirements.
 They are available in fixed-rate terms for 15 or 30 years.
 Here is a brief list of the requirements to qualify for an FHA loan: